Skip Navigation

 These claims were further validated earlier this year when the U.S. Food and Drug Administration (FDA) recommended against using 7-OH products in a consumer update, reminding the public that none are FDA-approved.
 The agency also warned that stopping kratom in any form may trigger severe withdrawal symptoms similar to opioid use, including muscle pain, diarrhea, chills, loss of appetite, spasms, runny nose and restless legs.

-In one such class action complaint (PDF) brought by Matthew Kernisky in the U.S. District Court for the Southern District of New York on September 19, the lawsuit names Kama Distribution LLC as a defendant.
+In one such kratom class action complaint (PDF) brought by Matthew Kernisky in the U.S. District Court for the Southern District of New York on September 19, Kama Distribution LLC is named as the defendant, claiming that the company’s Pseudoindoxyl and 7-OH tablets contain levels of the alkaloid substances that could be three to five times or even 10 times more potent than morphine, respectively.

 The lawsuit goes on to indicate that raw Kratom does not possess 7-OH or Pseudoindoxyl in great quantities, yet the plant can still produce intoxicating effects and withdrawal symptoms when consumed in large amounts.